Domestic Violence and You

 What is the Domestic Violence Unit?

 The Domestic Violence Unit of the San Joaquin County District Attorney's Office is a special unit formed to effectively identify, prosecute, and provide counseling services for domestic violence cases occurring within San Joaquin County.
 The unit consists of specially trained attorneys, paralegals, investigators, victim advocates, and support staff.
 The unit was formed in an effort to stop the escalation of domestic violence in San Joaquin County.
-Last year alone, various law enforcement agencies in our county responded to more than 8500 calls involving domestic violence.
+Various law enforcement agencies in our county have responded to thousands of calls involving domestic violence.
 You are not alone.

 Back to Top

-Will charges be files by the District Attorney's Office?
+Will charges be filed by the District Attorney's Office

 A prosecutor assigned to the Domestic Violence Unit reviews all the evidence and will file charges if there is sufficient evidence to successfully prove the case in court.
 This evidence may include the following: